singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

     branch: master # Branch to update (master by default)
 ```

 It's pretty straight forward, but also very important to change the repo and branch, before you go live!
-Again, when working locally, you can use the default url, but once you start pushing to GitHub and deploying with Netlify, this has to be set correctly to the repo and branch you have created and now own!
+Again, when working locally, you can use the default url, but once you start pushing to GitHub and deploying with Netlify, this has to be set correctly to a repo and branch you have created and now *own*!

 #### 1. The Netlify Git API
 We will show how to set this up on your local computer as well as online, but first we'll try locally, so start by downloading the netlify-git-api that corresponds to your OS [here](https://github.com/netlify/netlify-git-api/releases).

-However, if you are not interested in having a local environment, you may skip to [the online environment here](#online-environment).
+If you are not interested in having a local environment, you may skip to [the online environment here](#online-environment).

 Decompress the netlify-cms-api file and add it to your path.
 These actions differ somewhat, depending on your operating system.